Rodolfo Castro Player Props: Pirates vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks eighth in MLB.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the fifth-best in the league.

-- The Blue Jays have a 4.22 team ERA that ranks 13th across all league pitching staffs.
+- The Blue Jays' 4.15 team ERA ranks 13th across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 44 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (45 total, 1.3 per game).

-- The righty's last appearance came on Monday against the Boston Red Sox, when he threw 5 1/3 innings, surrendering five earned runs while allowing 11 hits.
+- His most recent appearance was on Tuesday against the Boston Red Sox, when the lefty went 4 1/3 innings, surrendering five earned runs while giving up nine hits.

+- In six games this season, the 31-year-old has an ERA of 4.02, with 8.6 strikeouts per nine innings.
+Opponents are hitting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.